andrewacashner/hearingfaithms/chapters/chapter-3.md

 Similarly, the 1642 Lisbon *Voces* ends with an *eco* section in a completely irregular meter, thematically almost unrelated to concept of the rest of the poem.
+Starting with *y con el favor usanos* there is are two eight-syllable rhyming couplets plus a three-line rhyming group (with their echoes), then lines of five, seven, and nine syllables, in no clear pattern, with an *abbccada* rhyme scheme.
-This section also seems tacked on compared to the concise *conceptismo* and elegant metrics of Padilla's version.
+This sloppy section also seems like a superflous addition compared to the concise *conceptismo* and elegant metrics of Padilla's version.
 ^[specifics]

 Until more sources come to light it is not possible to know for certain whether